-The history about amarkantak reveals that during the Chendi dynasty hold the region was followed by the Kalachuris in the 10th century.
-The region in the earlier days was believed to be known as the ayodhya, as mentioned in our vedas, puranas that there was a ashram for the saints of Kapil muni and rishi Markand.
-Stories from the various books suggests that the pandavas of the mahabharat epic had spent their years of exile here. region was later in the 15th century was handed over Baghelas and in 1808, the bhosle of nagpur ruled out the region.
+The history about Amarkantak reveals that during the Chendi dynasty hold the region was followed by the Kalchuris in the 10th century.
+The region in the earlier days was believed to be known as the Ayodhya, as mentioned in our vedas, puranas that there was a ashram for the saints of Kapil muni and rishi Markand.
+Stories from the various books suggests that the Pandavas of the Mahabharat epic had spent their years of exile here. region was later in the 15th century was handed over Baghelas and in 1808, the Bhosle rulers of Nagpur, ruled out the region.
 Finally in went in the hands of minister of state government.
-In the hindu mythology, Narmada is one of the seven sacred rivers of India.
+In the Hindu mythology, Narmada is one of the seven sacred rivers of India.
 Pilgrims bathe in its holy water to wash away their sins. legend has it that once every year, the mighty Ganga comes to Narmada to take a holy dip into its water at the place of its origin.

 DISTANCE CHART